-A couple days ago I attended my very first house warming party.
+A couple of days ago I attended my very first house warming party.
 Though she wasn’t the first to move out, this dear friend was the first to go out of her way to plan such an exciting event.
 Traditionally, you’re supposed to bring a gift to housewarming parties, but since she already had purchased everything she needed, I went with the safe option of bringing food.
 It was going to be a wine and cheese night so I decided to bring a sure crowd pleaser – bread with dip!
 Spinach artichoke is always my go-to dip, but since I wanted to make something different so I went with a buffalo chicken dip.
 The combination of buffalo sauce with chicken served with crusty bread sounded like a winner and guess what, it was!
 My friends were still talking about the dip weeks later.
 Are you ready for this simple but delicious recipe?

 **Helpful tips and common mistakes